jarroyoesp/RevoCurrency/README.md

 # UseCases

-1) GetFavouriteCurrency: get from local (cache or disk - room) the favourite currency of user.
+1) GetFavouriteCurrency: get user's favourite currency from local (cache or disk - room).
 You can change it clicking on the different currencies when rates are shown.

 2) GetCurrencyList: get currency rates for a base currency (your favourite)